ajaynegi45/Basic-Projects/README.md

 <br>

 ## Thankyou ❤️
-Thank you for taking the time to explore my ATM and Library Management projects.
-I hope you find them informative and useful in your journey to learn Java and enhance your programming skills.
+Thank you for taking the time to explore my projects.
+I hope you find them informative and useful in your journey to learn and enhance your programming skills.
 Your support and contributions are highly appreciated.
 Happy coding! ✨
 <br>